Speedevs/OBTRS/README.md

 # OBTRS
-An online bus ticket reservation system in PHP, MySql
+An online bus ticket reservation system in PHP, MySql.

+Create a database: bus.
+and import bus.sql file in into the database.